alexevanczuk/packs/README.md

-  check-contents                  Check file contents piped to stdin update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase check-unnecessary-dependencies  Check for dependencies that when removed produce no violations. lint-package-yml-files          Lint package.yml files expose-monkey-patches           Expose monkey patches of the Ruby stdlib, gems your app uses, and your application itself
+  check-contents                  Check file contents piped to stdin update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase add-dependency                  Add a dependency from one pack to another check-unnecessary-dependencies  Check for dependencies that when removed produce no violations. lint-package-yml-files          Lint package.yml files expose-monkey-patches           Expose monkey patches of the Ruby stdlib, gems your app uses, and your application itself